-Affordable Housing, Gentrification, and Eviction (Position Statement) - The City requests and supports General Assembly actions to provide local governments with all possible tools to deal with the impacts of a market that, on the one hand, is vibrant, and on the other is driving home prices upward to the point of being unaffordable for a vast majority of residents.
-The City of needs to increase the supply of affordable housing.
+Affordability and Gentrification - The City requests and supports General Assembly actions to provide local governments with all possible tools to deal with the impacts of a market that, on the one hand, is vibrant, and on the other is driving home prices upward to the point of being unaffordable for a vast majority of residents.
+The City needs to increase the supply of affordable housing.
 The Commonwealth can encourage this by providing local governments additional sources for financing and encouraging all possible resources to leverage federal dollars to the benefit of affordable workforce and senior housing.
-Any and all tools to encourage private developers and non-profits to develop, construct and/or rehabilitate housing that is affordable should be incentivized by the state, including a state tax credit program specifically for affordable housing.
+Any and all tools to encourage private developers and non-profits to develop, construct and/or rehabilitate housing that is affordable should be incentivized by the state.
+This includes specific support for:

-Local Homestead Property Tax Exemption (Request for Legislation) - Authorize localities to establish a local Homestead Property Tax Exemption program that would allow a lump sum deduction from the assessed value of a residential single-family home based on a fixed deduction amount that is set by the local governing body on an annual basis.
-Provide an exemption of up to 20% of the just value of the homestead.
-(Larson)
+- Enactment of a state tax credit program that works in tandem with the federal LITC program and is specifically for affordable housing. - Authority to establish a local Homestead Property Tax Exemption program/ordinance that would allow a lump sum deduction from the assessed value of a residential single-family home based on a fixed deduction amount that is set by the local governing body on an annual basis.
+(Newbille, Robertson, Larson, Hilbert)